The Agricultural and Veterinary Code Regulations 1995 state that a minor use:

 Please note: The following are guidelines only.
 The final decision on which uses are determined to be a minor use rests with the APVMA.

-1. Based on the list in Schedule 1, is the crop, animal or situation a minor crop, animal or situation?
+1. Based on the list in Section 1, is the crop, animal or situation a minor crop, animal or situation?

 • YES – then use is a minor use